pousse-cafe/pousse-cafe.github.io/documentation.md

 ### Factory

 In order to create Aggregates, a Factory is needed.
-A Factory extends the `Factory<K, A, D>` class where `K` is the type of the Aggregate's key, `A` is the Aggregate's type and `D` the type of Aggregate's data.
+A Factory extends the `Factory<K, A, D>` class where `K` is the type of the Aggregate's ID, `A` is the Aggregate's type and `D` the type of Aggregate's data.

 The following example shows a
 Factory for the Product Aggregate.
-It allows the creation of a Product with initially no available units given its key.
+It allows the creation of a Product with initially no available units given its ID.

-    public class ProductFactory extends Factory<ProductKey, Product, Product.Data> {
+    public class ProductFactory extends Factory<ProductId, Product, Product.Data> {

-        public Product buildProductWithNoStock(ProductKey productKey) {
+        public Product buildProductWithNoStock(ProductId productId) {
-            Product product = newAggregateWithKey(productKey);
+            Product product = newAggregateWithId(productId);
             product.attributes().availableUnits().value(0);
             ...
             return product;